Connect to Data Lake Relational Engine Using Python Drivers

 -

-On Microsoft Windows, create a user environment variable named
+On Microsoft Windows for the non developer licensed install, create a user environment variable named

 SQLANY_API_DLL